PR News

 Study Highlight: 2026 Edelman Trust Barometer for Australia and New Zealand

-The 2026 Edelman Trust Barometer for Australia and the 2026 Acumen Edelman Trust Barometer (New Zealand) have been released, marking the 26th editions of both reports.
+The 2026 Edelman Trust Barometer for Australia and the 2026 Acumen Edelman Trust Barometer (New Zealand) have been released, marking 26 years of the global study.
 This year's research focused on trust amid growing insularity - defined as a reluctance to trust those perceived as different in values, beliefs, or background.

 A shared finding across the reports is the rise of an inward-looking mindset: around three quarters of respondents (76 per cent in New Zealand and 73 per cent in Australia) reported hesitation or unwillingness to trust people who see the world differently.
 Increasingly, people are retreating into familiar circles for information, relationships, and reassurance.